-For all applications for a street collections permit, the following documents and submissions must be provided.
+For all applications for a house to house collections licence, the following documents and submissions must be provided.
 Unless otherwise stated, all documents must be original, as photocopies will NOT be accepted.

-As we administer a large range and volume of licenses and other authorisations, all applications for street collections permits must be made in good time and normally at least 28 days in advance of the start date of the proposed collection.
+As we administer a large range and volume of licences and other authorisations, all applications for house to house collection licences must be made in good time and normally at least 28 days in advance of the start date of the proposed collection.